 Motor vehicle injuries are the number one cause of death of children in the U.S. but many of these deaths could have been prevented.
-Knoxville accident attorney, McMahan Law Firm, wants you to be aware of proper car seat use so you can prevent the injury of a child.
+Knoxville car accident attorneys at McMahan Law Firm, wants you to be aware of proper car seat use so you can prevent the injury of a child.

 - According to the CDC proper car seat use reduces the chance of death by 71% for children under the age of 1 and 54% for those aged 1-4 years.

 - In 2013 over 600 children ages 12 and younger died and more than 127,000 were injured in car accidents.

 - The CDC estimates that over half a million children ride without a car seat or seat belt each year.

 - Drivers who don’t buckle up are less likely to properly buckle up the children they are driving.